lalita1809/lalita_2025/navigation/about.md

-        {"flag": "0/01/Flag_of_California.svg", "greeting": "HEYYYYY", "description": "I loved here when I was 9 years old and have lived here ever since"}, {"flag": "a/ac/Flag_of_Indiana.svg", "greeting":"Howdy" , "description": "I was born in Indiana and I lived in Indiana for 2 years"}, {"flag": "4/41/Flag_of_India.svg", "greeting": "Namaste", "description": "I try visiting India every 2-3 years to see my family there"}, {"flag": "9/9d/Flag_of_Arizona.svg", "Namaste":"Hello from the heat", "description": "I lived there for 6.5 years, and I wasn't the biggest fan of the heat"}, ];
+        {"flag": "0/01/Flag_of_California.svg", "greeting": "HEYYYYY", "description": "I loved here when I was 9 years old and have lived here ever since"}, {"flag": "a/ac/Flag_of_Indiana.svg", "greeting":"Howdy" , "description": "I was born in Indiana and I lived in Indiana for 2 years"}, {"flag": "4/41/Flag_of_India.svg", "greeting": "Namaste", "description": "I try visiting India every 2-3 years to see my family there"}, {"flag": "9/9d/Flag_of_Arizona.svg", "greeting":"Hello from the heat", "description": "I lived there for 6.5 years, and I wasn't the biggest fan of the heat"}, ];

     // 3a.
 Consider how to update style count for size of container